kushalsdesk/Core-Ruby/README.md

 3. **`sayHelloCustom` Method**: This method demonstrates the use of default parameter values.
 It takes two parameters, `name` and `age`, with default values of "Noone" and 0 respectively.
 If no arguments are provided when calling this method, it will use the default values.
 It prints a message that includes the provided `name` and `age` values using string interpolation.

 4. **`cube` Method**: This method takes one parameter `num` and calculates the cube of the given number.
-It uses the `return` keyword to return multiple values: the cube of `num`, the number 70, and the number 90.
-When calling this method, you can capture and use the returned values.
+It uses the `return` keyword to return multiple values: the cube of `num`, the number 70, and the number       90 When calling this method, you can capture and use the returned values.

 5. The `puts` statements demonstrate the usage of the methods.
 They call the methods with different arguments and display the returned values or execute the method's code.
+6. Method chaining is a technique where multiple method calls are chained together in a single line of code, with each method operating on the result of the previous method.
+In your example, the `downcase` method is called on the string "Kushal" to convert it to lowercase, then the `reverse` method is called to reverse the string, and finally, the `upcase` method is called to convert the reversed string to uppercase.
+The result is a string with the reversed uppercase version of the original name.

 ## Blocks,Procs,Lambdas [2_Blocks,Procs,Lambdas/B_P_L.rb](2_Blocks,Procs,Lambdas/B_P_L.rb)